rbonghi/rbonghi.github.io/_posts/2022-08-20-seeed-studio-reComputer-J1010.md

 The Aluminum case is pretty solid and really simple to use a Jetson Nano for server application or AI.

 Something that I notice really useful is the double rubber feet, one the case basement and another side on a side.
-This solution give to this NVIDIA Jetson box a stable solution if you don't have enough space on your desk.
+This solution give to this NVIDIA Jetson box a stable solution if you don't have enough space on your desk, moreover there are four holes for a wall mount.

 Another nice thing is a button below the box to open and have access to the NVIDIA Jetson.
 The cover is attached by four magnets and only pressing this button the cover is released.

 {% include gallery id="reComputer-case" caption="Seed Studio reComputer J1020 parts" %}

-In these two picture below you can observe how is made the reComputer case.
+In these two picture below you can notice how is made the reComputer case.

+There are different threaded holes for different carriers board or different devices.
+This is a good solution if you want to use this case for other carrier board or you want to design something from scratch.

 {% include gallery id="Aluminum-case" caption="Aluminum case details" %}

+This case offers on the other side of rubber feet four through holes to pass cables from the NVIDIA Jetson outside the case.
+Example if you have buttons, I2C sensors or other.

+My only personal hint that I suggest is for the NVIDIA Jetson Nano, when you use for heavy application to don't use the cover and make it possible to plug an extra fan on the Jetson heatsink.

+This aluminum case fit also for a [NVIDIA Jetson Xavier NX](https://rnext.it/review/nvidia-jetson-xavier-nx/) board, and in this case you don't need to modify nothing, the heatsink has already inside a little fan.

 ## Carrier board

-{% include gallery id="seeedstudio-carrier" caption="Seeed Studio NVIDIA Jetson Nano custom carrier board" %}
+The Seeed Studio reComputer J1020 offer an awesome custom carrier really well design and looks like to have on your hands an official NVIDIA Jetson Nano Developer kit.

 {% capture notice-text %}
 **ℹ️ INFO** Have you seen my review on the NVIDIA Jetson Nano?